Zheng Tao (footballer)

-Zheng Tao (郑涛 (鄭濤, Zhèng Tāo)) is a Chinese football player who plays as a full-back.
+Zheng Tao (郑涛 (鄭濤, Zhèng Tāo)) is a Chinese former football player who played as a full-back, currently serving as a fitness coach at Dalian Yingbo.

 Club career

-Zheng Tao started his professional career with Inter Shanghai (now known as Shaanxi Neo-China Chanba F.C.) after graduating from their youth team in 2004.
+Zheng Tao started his professional career with Inter Shanghai (now known as Shaanxi Chanba) after graduating from their youth team in 2004.
 In his debut season he impressed many by quickly establishing himself within the team, eventually playing in 16 league games and seeing his team finish the league third.
 The following season would see him further establish himself by playing in 10 more games throughout the 2005 league season.